-Source of data: HR Management Information, Health Service Executive (https://www.hse.ie/eng/).

-Reference period: Figures refer to as at end of December.
+Source of data: HR Management Information, Health Service Executive.
+Reference period: as at 31st December.

-- In 2018, the time series has been revised to reflect the following definition: "Number of persons employed (head counts), and number of full-time equivalent (FTE) persons employed in Acute Hospital Services".
-Therefore, data relates to - Public health service employment and does not include overtime, agency workers or private hospitals. - All employees under the aegis of Acute Services (excluding Ambulance Services) are included. - Where appropriate, figures are presented as headcount (actual numbers of staff) or whole time equivalent (WTE/FTE), which adjusts the figures to take into account part-time working. - Some figures have been restated to reflect up-to-date organisation and grade structures. - In addition, previous returns reflect a correction in terms of the mapping of post registration nursing students who were incorrectly mapped as they are qualified nursing professionals. - Associate professional nurses do not feature in the Irish Health Service (Source: HSE, Nursing Services Directorate).
+- From 2015, the time series have been revised to reflect the following definition: Number of persons employed (head counts), and number of full-time equivalent (FTE) persons employed in Acute Hospital Services.

+- Data relates to direct public health service employment & does not include overtime, agency workers or private hospitals.

+- All employees under the aegis of Acute Services (excluding Ambulance Services) are included.

+- Where appropriate figures are presented as headcount (actual numbers of staff) or whole time equivalent (WTE/ FTE) which adjusts the figures to take account of part-time working.

+Some figures have been restated to reflect up-to-date organisation & grade structures.
+In addition, previous returns reflect a correction in terms of the mapping of post registration nursing students who were incorrectly mapped as they are qualified nursing

+Professionals.
+Associate professional nurses do not feature in the Irish Health Service (Source: HSE,

+- Associate professional nurses do not feature in the Irish Health Service (Source: HSE, Nursing Services Directorate).